Undalogic/minismu_py/README.md

-# SMU Interface
+# miniSMU Python Interface

-Python interface library for Undalogic SMU devices.
-Supports both USB and network connections for controlling and measuring with SMU devices.
+Python interface library for Undalogic miniSMU devices.
+Supports both USB and network connections for controlling and measuring with miniSMU devices.

 ## Installation